jeyren95/network-journey/README.md

 Application that allows you to view the journey of your network request, documenting the geolocations of the IP hops, before eventually reaching the destination server.

-<b>Note: This project is currently a WIP and may look incomplete.
+<b>Note: This project is currently a WIP and only works on localhost.
 Contributions are welcome!</b>

 ## Current features